laverdet/node-fibers/README.md

 It's recommended that you use node 0.6.18 or higher with node-fibers.
 Using other versions may lead to instability during high loads.

-### using windows 8?
-Windows 8 is a beta operating system and you may have issues with fibers.
-To use fibers in Windows 8 you may need to run node.exe in Windows 7 compatibility mode.
-Once Windows 8 is released this issue will be revisited.
-See gh-70 for more information.

 ### other notes
 Unlike most NodeJS projects, node-fibers is a C++ project.
 Some extra work is required to compile node-fibers, but pretty much every platform is supported